Zhangmochen-zmc/methylation_deconvolution_benchmark/script/deconvolution/EpiScore/readme.txt

 Rscript decon.R
 ```

+Unlike other methods, EpiScore integrates the selection of reference profiles and the merging of data into a single, unified step.
 We provide pre-processed data files in the test_data that can be used directly for testing the pipeline.
 Users can point the input path to these files to immediately evaluate the performance of EpiScore.
-Specifically, the filtered reference files used for deconvolution are located in the episcore_ref, ensuring you have a streamlined starting point for your analysis.